GitIanWilliams/tic-tac-toe-project/README.md

   * Add more E2E tests to validate edge case behavior around reloading, finishing games, navigation, etc...
   * Add BE & FE unit tests (current functionality is being tested by e2e)
   * Refine CICD process
+  * Add more logging to BE
   * Use a monorepo framework to share types (currently they are duplicated) and allow e2e test to be fully integrated
   * the timer functionality is slightly buggy
+  * Add better connectivity error handling

 ## Project Notes